c-maine/newspaper_bias_project/README.md

            this data in two pandas dataframes, one containing only count information and the other the articles information.
            The count information is written in the count_tab_news table, the articles in the articles_tab_news table in the database.
-The daily_fill image repeats step ii) of the big_fill, but limits the request to the previous day.
+           If the tables are already presents, it just repeats step ii) with newspaper data from the previous day.

 Initially we used the API EventRegistry (https://eventregistry.org) and we queried for all articles for a day for specific newspapers; we filtered for articles with country tags and additionally searched for names of countries in the article title.
 This is very inefficient because EventRegistry only has country tags for few articles and few newspapers and we were quickly running out of tokens.
 For this reason, we switched to NewsAPI to enable us to query per newspaper per country and count directly in the SQL query.
 This results in a greater number of SQL queries.
 However, every article we receive has a country tag.
 Nevertheless, the Eventregistry database is still up and we continue collecting data.
 The corresponding files, a Readme with information on how to connect to the database and a short description of the files can be found in the folder Eventregistry.

-3)  e)  As NewsAPI limits requests to 500 per day and 250 per 12h, we created several accounts and run one cron job per newspaper per day.
+3)  e)  As NewsAPI limits requests to 500 per day and 250 per 12h, we created several accounts and run the requests for different newspaper with different api keys.